The Role of Endogenous Retroviruses and KRAB–ZFP Genes in Mammal Development and Evolution

 Dual histone methyl readers ZCWPW2 and ZCWPW1 connect PRDM9 to DNA double-strand breaks and their repair during meiotic recombination.

-We also began a new exploration of the function of PRDM9, the most ancient KRAB-ZFP, which emerged in jawless fish and which plays a highly specialized role in meiotic recombination (MR).
+The dual histone-methylation writer PRDM9 is the most ancient KRAB–ZFP, which emerged in jawless fish and which plays a highly specialized role in meiotic recombination (MR).
 MR generates genetic diversity in sexually reproducing organisms and ensures proper synapsis and segregation of homologous chromosomes in gametes.
 Errors in MR that lead to mis-segregation of chromosomes are a leading cause of miscarriage and childhood disease.
 MR is initiated by programmed double-strand breaks (DSBs) in DNA that are distributed non-randomly at thousands of specific 1–2 kb regions called hotspots.
-In most mammals, hotspots are defined by PRDM9, a protein that contains a rapidly evolving DNA–binding ZF array and a specialized HMT (histone methyltransferase) activity that catalyzes dual trimethylation marks on histone H3 at lysine 4 and 36 (H3K4me3 and H3K36me3), both of whose activities are required for hotspot specification.
-Prdm9 loss-of-function causes sterility in mice, and PRDM9 mutations have been associated with male infertility in humans.
+In most mammals, hotspots are defined by PRDM9, a protein that contains a rapidly evolving DNA–binding zinc finger (ZF) array and a specialized HMT (histone methyltransferase) activity that catalyzes dual trimethylation marks on histone H3 at lysine 4 and lysine 36 (H3K4me3 and H3K36me3), both of whose activities are required for hotspot specification.
+Prdm9 loss of function causes sterility in mice, and PRDM9 mutations have been associated with male infertility in humans.
 In species lacking Prdm9, including yeast, plants, and birds, hotspots are located in H3K4me3–rich regions at gene promoters.
 Thus, the emergence of PRDM9 during evolution reshaped the MR landscape by relocating DSBs away from promoters to chromatin sites bound by the rapidly evolving PRDM9, which allowed for rapid interspecies hotspot diversification.

-We set out to address whether other factors, in addition to PRDM9, are required to ‘re-engineer’ hotspot selection and how the DNA break and repair machinery is recruited to sites marked by PRDM9.
-We first identified the dual histone methylation reader Zcwpw1, which co-evolved with and is tightly co-expressed with Prdm9.
+We set out to address whether other factors, in addition to PRDM9, are required to ‘re-engineer’ hotspot selection and how the DNA–break and –repair machinery is recruited to sites marked by PRDM9.
+We first identified the dual histone-methylation reader Zcwpw1, which co-evolved with and is tightly co-expressed with Prdm9.
 Using a mouse model, we found that ZCWPW1 is an essential meiotic recombination factor required for efficient repair of PRDM9–dependent DSBs and for pairing homologous chromosomes in male mice.
 However, ZCWPW1 is not required for the initiation of DSBs at PRDM9 binding sites.
-Our results indicate that the evolution of a dual histone methylation writer (PRDM9) and reader (ZCWPW1) system in vertebrates remodeled genetic recombination hotspot selection from an ancestral static pattern near genes towards a flexible pattern controlled by the rapidly evolving DNA–binding activity of PRDM9.
+Our results indicate that the evolution of the dual histone-methylation writer (PRDM9) and reader (ZCWPW1) system in vertebrates remodeled genetic recombination–hotspot selection from an ancestral static pattern near genes towards a flexible pattern controlled by the rapidly evolving DNA–binding activity of PRDM9.
 Since publishing these findings, we identified a Zcwpw1 paralog, which was initially mis-annotated in the mouse genome, called Zcwpw2.
-Importantly, in the past year, we found that Zcwpw2 is essential for both mouse meiosis and fertility in males and females, and that it is important for the efficient generation of double-strand breaks at hotspots relative to promoters.
-The studies have thus revealed a three-component system, comprising a rapidly evolving DNA–binding histone methyltransferase (PRDM9) and two dual histone methylation readers (ZCWPW2 and ZCWPW1), which play at least partially separable roles in mediating the PRDM9–dependent generation of DNA DSBs and their repair at meiotic recombination hotspots.
+Importantly we found that Zcwpw2 is essential for both mouse meiosis and fertility in males and females, and that it is important for the efficient generation of DSBs at hotspots relative to promoters.
+The studies thus revealed a three-component system, comprising the rapidly evolving DNA–binding histone methyltransferase (PRDM9) and the two dual histone-methylation readers (ZCWPW2 and ZCWPW1), which play at least partially separable roles in mediating the PRDM9–dependent generation of DNA DSBs and their repair at meiotic recombination hotspots.

 Additional Funding